leyla-kh-0909/holbertonschool-shell/init_files_variables_and_expansions/README.md

-This project contains scripts about initialization files, variables, and expansions.
+This project contains scripts for init files, variables, and shell expansions.